elle-the-dev/git-gopher/README.md

 Install via pip

 ```
-pip3 install gitgud
+pip3 install git_gopher
 ```

 ## Usage

-**gid-gud** is run from the command line, same as `git`.
+**gid-gopher** is run from the command line, same as `git`.
 The commands will be standard git commands, as if running them directly in the current working directory.

 ### Menu

-The `gud` command with no arguments will bring up a fzf list of all the commands that git-gud provides, as well as additional standard git commands.
+The `ggo` command with no arguments will bring up a fzf list of all the commands that git-gopher provides, as well as additional standard git commands.

 ![image](https://i.imgur.com/5HA1oqV.png)

-Custom commands can be added to menu by creating `~/.gud-options` with the options listed in it, one per line, with the command, shortcut, and description separated by `|`.
+Custom commands can be added to menu by creating `~/ggo-options.dat` with the options listed in it, one per line, with the command, shortcut, and description separated by `|`.

 Note: Commands cannot contain 2 consecutive spaces (`git log`: good, `git  log`: bad).
 The options are formatted into `columns` and the two spaces are how the command column is delimited.